alexpaul/iOS-Interview-Preparation/README.md

 <details>
   <summary>Solution</summary>

-A paradigm used in programming to represent objects and encapsule the properties and functions.
+A paradigm used in programming to represent objects and encapsulate their properties and functions.

 </details>